stevenvillarino/design-system-writing-database/README.md

 3. **Launch the Plugin**
    - Click on Speed Rail
-   - The plugin will automatically load both databases
+   - The plugin will automatically load the UX Writing database

 4. **Start Using**
-   - Select database from dropdown (UX Writing Database or Zone Tiles - Sports)
+   - Browse approved UX writing terms
-   - Browse terms or use the action buttons
+   - Filter by platform or use the action buttons

 ### For Developers (Setting Up Development)